abcdan/nxt/README.md

-# nxt - The Privacy-First Link Shortener 🌐🔒
+# nxt - A Privacy-First Link Shortener 🌐🔒
 Welcome to nxt, a simple, fast, and secure link shortener written in Go.
 This open-source project is designed with privacy in mind, ensuring that your data is always protected.

 ## Stack